dreww/help.github.com/_posts/2008-01-02-create-a-repo.markdown

   <h4 class="compressed">More about repositories</h4>
   <div class="more-content">
     <p>
-      Git stores all of your project files in a <em>repository.</em> If you are able to view hidden files on your system, you&rsquo;ll see a subdirectory called &ldquo;.git&rdquo; in the project directory where you run <code>git init</code>.
+      Git stores all of your project files in a <em>repository.</em> If you are able to view hidden files on your system, you&rsquo;ll see a subdirectory called &ldquo;.git&rdquo; in the project directory where you ran <code>git init</code>.
 This is where Git stores all of your commits, as well as everything else it needs.
 In addition to your local repo, you can also have remote repositories (like GitHub repos).
 Remote repositories are the same as your local repo, but stored on a different server or computer for easy collaboration, backup, and general awesomeness.
     </p>
   </div>
 </div>